wbudic/PerlCNF/CNF_Specs.md

      <<app_path<$APP_PATH$/module/main>>>
     ```

-12. Property names, Constant, Anon refer to the programmatically assinged variable name.
+12. Property names, Constant, Anon refer to the programmatically assigned variable name.
-13. CNF Constant values are store specific.
+13. *CNF Constant* values are store specific.
 14. Constants can't be changed for the life of the application or service issued.
 15. Storage of CNF constants declared can be preceded to the file based one.
 16. A Constant CNF value is not synchronized, unlike an anon from script to storage configuration.
 It has to be created from the scripted if missing in storage.